 src attribute a Chartio endpoint appended with a JWT.

-Your organization secret is used during the JWT generation to secure the JWT from tampering using the HMAC256 signature mechanism.
-The secret is unique for your organization and needs to be kept secret to assure that embedding requests cannot be tampered with or spoofed.
+Your organization Embed Secret is used during the JWT generation to secure the JWT from tampering using the HMAC256 signature mechanism.
+The Embed Secret is unique for your organization and needs to be kept secret to assure that embedding requests cannot be tampered with or spoofed.

 By default, we expire JWTs at 24 hours from the

 iat (issued at) value.
-Your third party JWT library may generate the
+Your third-party JWT library may generate the

 iat value for you or require you to include it in your payload.
 You can lower the expiration time using the

-exp JWT value however we will always cap the upper bound at 24 hours.
+exp JWT value; however, we will always cap the upper bound at 24 hours.
 This is to limit the downside of an end user looking at your HTML source in the browser and distributing the iframe

-src url outside of your application; at most they could only get away with this for 24 hours.
+src URL outside of your application; at most, they could only get away with this for 24 hours.

 The URL length of the payload cannot exceed that which browsers support, which is 2,038 characters for Internet Explorer.
-This means there are roughly 1,700 characters available for dashboard variable definitions, which is more than enough for most applications.
+This means there are roughly 1,700 characters available for Dashboard Variable definitions, which is more than enough for most applications.

-env variables in the JWT payload which allows robust filter and drill capabilities based on UI elements native to the embedding application.
+env variables in the JWT payload, which allows robust filter and drill capabilities based on UI elements native to the embedding application.

-Number of Dashboards per Page
+Number of dashboards per page

 Queries relating to an embedded dashboard are only run when the iframe

-src url is requested with a brand new JWT.
-The results are cached for all subsequent requests until the JWT expires allowing an opportunity to pre-populate a cache with common iframe
+src URL is requested with a brand new JWT.
+The results are cached for all subsequent requests until the JWT expires, allowing an opportunity to pre-populate a cache with common iframe